 Reasonable adjustment is a common international concept used in Jersey, the UK and elsewhere.
 The UN call the concept "reasonable accommodation".
-Reasonable adjustments are necessary and appropriate modifications for a disabled person, where needed in a particular case.
+Reasonable adjustments are necessary and appropriate modifications for persons with disabilities, where needed in a particular case.
 A reasonable adjustment should not impose a disproportionate burden on the person providing the adjustment.
-The duty to provide adjustment only applies where not providing the adjustment would put the disabled person at a substantial disadvantage (meaning more than minor or trivial).
+The duty to provide adjustment only applies where not providing the adjustment would put the person needing it at a substantial disadvantage (meaning more than minor or trivial).